 Since the General Data Protection Regulation (GDPR) came into force in May 2018, the European legislative framework concerning the protection of personal data has been profoundly transformed.
 The RGPD is a European directive that applies to companies and organisations that process the personal data of European Union citizens.
 Under this directive, EU organisations are required to protect citizens' personal data and inform data subjects of their data privacy rights.

-The RGPD has considerably extended and strengthened the rights of those affected by data processing.
-Individuals now have the right to access, modify and delete their personal data.
-They also have the right to refuse the processing of personal data and to easily transfer their data to another service provider.
+The RGPD has considerably extended and strengthened the rights of the persons concerned by the processing of data.
+Individuals now have the right to access their personal data, to modify and delete them.
+They also have the right to object to the processing of personal data and to easily transfer their data to another service provider.
 Companies are required to respect these rights and ensure that all personal data is protected.

 The RGPD also requires companies to and organisations with stricter obligations in terms of data confidentiality.
 Organisations must put in place appropriate security measures to protecting personal data EU citizens and must notify the supervisory authorities of data breaches within 72 hours.
 Organisations must also comply with data protection principles, such as data minimisation, limitation and pseudonymisation, and must ensure that a high level of data protection is guaranteed, regardless of where the data is processed.